pablop16n/web-docs-scorer/README.md

 |---|---|
 | 6.5 * 0.24| 1.5 |

-This document is considered an undesirable document.
+With such a low quality score, this document can be considered an undesirable document.

 ## Usage

+[MBG] Please give this section a format in the fashion of  https://github.com/bitextor/bicleaner?tab=readme-ov-file#parameters-1
+(schematic + description + example)

 #### crawled_text_qualifier.py (main script)